namjachingu/Classification/README.md

 The second part creates classifiers that classifies handwritten number using 10.000 images.
 A NN-classifier, clustering-based classifier and a KNN-classifier were designed.
 The classifiers performance and processing time were evaluated.
 The NN-classifier had the best performance.
-However, with regards to processing time, the clustering-based classifier is considered the most optimal choice.
+However, the cluster-based classifier had the lowest processing time.

 Have a look at the pdf in this repo for a better understanding of this project.